-The bachelor thesis deals with the comparisons of two Czech translations of selected stories and the theoretical part.
+The bachelor thesis deals with the comparison of two Czech translations of selected stories practical part and the theoretical part.
 The theoretical part focuses on the author of the original text and on the theory of translation.
 The practical part deals with the comparison of selected parts of the text.
 The aim of the thesis is to point out the basic differences between both translations and the original text.

-Urbánek and ALoys Skoumal.
-The thesis is divided into two main parts, the practical part
+Zdeněk Urbánek and Aloys Skoumal.
+The thesis is divided into two main parts, the

-Keywords: James Joyce, Zdeněk Urbánek, Aloys Skomal, Dubliners, translation, analysis
+Keywords: James Joyce, Zdeněk Urbánek, Aloys Skoumal, Dubliners, translation, analysis